 On March 26, 2020, the CARES Act was signed into law.
+Part of a nearly \$2 trillion economic stimulus package, the Act provides an estimated \$260 billion in expanded unemployment insurance.
 The CARES Act creates three new unemployment insurance programs, which are all federally funded.
 North Carolina has entered an agreement with the federal government to receive this funding.
-Workers can apply for these benefits through the state DES office as discussed above.
+Therefore, workers can apply for these benefits through the NC DES office as discussed above.

 Pandemic Unemployment Compensation (PUC) provides individuals with \$600 in addition to any state unemployment insurance benefits, including partial unemployment benefits.
 PUC is a flat amount that must be paid on a weekly basis.
-PUC assistance is available through July 31, 2020.3
+PUC assistance is available through July 31, 2020.